mpigsley/nebraska-mushrooms/src/cms/content/species/amanita-multisquamosa-3537.md

   - /img/amanita-multisquamosa-3537-9.jpeg
 ---

-This is a mycorrhizal mushroom growing on soil in the spring and fall east of the Great Plains.
-It can be found in wooded areas associating with Oak and other broadleaf trees.
-It can sometimes be found in lawns.
+This is a presumed toxic, mycorrhizal mushroom growing on soil in the spring through fall.
+It can be found associated with Oak and other broadleaf trees east of the Great Plains.

 It is mostly white, with a yellow or tan cap center.
 The cap is adorned with white, removable warts.